Lamar Jackson: 2023: Second MVP

 During a Week 16 33–19 road victory over the top-seeded San Francisco 49ers on Christmas Day, Jackson threw for 252 yards, two touchdowns, and no interceptions for a 105.9 passer rating while also leading Baltimore with 45 rushing yards.
 In the next game against the Miami Dolphins, Jackson was named AFC Offensive Player of the Week after posting a perfect passer rating for the third time in his career, completing 18 of 21 passes for 321 yards, five touchdowns, and no interceptions during a 56–19 victory.
 The win also clinched the top-seed in the AFC and the AFC North championship for the first time since 2019.

 On January 3, 2024, the Ravens announced that Jackson would be inactive for the final game of the regular season.
 He finished the regular season with career highs in pass completions, completion percentage, and passing yards.
 Jackson won his second NFL MVP in a near-unanimous decision, receiving 49 of 50 first-place votes.
 At the age of 27, Jackson became the second-youngest player to win multiple MVPs, behind Jim Brown.

 During the Divisional Round against the Houston Texans, Jackson accounted for all four of the Ravens' touchdowns and led Baltimore to a 34–10 victory, clinching their first AFC Championship Game appearance since 2012.
-Jackson scored two of those touchdowns with his legs, running for a total of 100 yards on 11 carries, and completed 16-of-22 passes for 152 yards with a passer rating of 121.8.
+Jackson scored rushing touchdowns, running for a total of 100 yards on 11 carries, and completed 16-of-22 passes for 152 yards with a passer rating of 121.8.
 At home against the Kansas City Chiefs in the AFC Championship Game, Jackson completed 20-of-37 passes for 272 yards with one touchdown and rushed eight times for 54 yards.
 One of the completed passes was batted into the air and caught by Jackson himself who went for 14 yards.
 The play was named best play at the 2024 ESPY Awards.
 However, he lost a fumble and threw an interception in the endzone in the fourth quarter as the Ravens lost 17–10.